 Before we go into the reasons why, allow me to share a quickie story with you first.
 Earlier this year I was super freaking pumped to release my second ever paid online course.
 I thought the idea for it was amazing, I put tons of love into it and I thought that people would surely gobble it up as soon as I released it into the world!
 After all ... my first paid course was a success in my mind, so why not this one?
 So, without any launch preparation (mistake #1), I sent a broadcast out to my entire e-mail list as soon as the course was finished announcing what it was and why they should go check it out (with a link to the sales page!)
 And then? ...

-From that list of 9,000+ people, I literally made ONE sale with that e-mail announcement.
+From that list of around 9,000 people, I literally made ONE sale with that e-mail announcement.
 It was probably one of the most anticlimactic moments ever.
 I felt a little discouraged and disappointed (okay, A LOT discouraged and disappointed!) and questioned if I majorly sucked at making online courses.
 Like ... maybe I just wasn't good enough.
+Maybe I should quit.
 I pretty much threw myself a giant pity party (only mine didn't look nearly this cute):

 Thankfully, I quickly got my shit together and realized that it wasn't me who sucked (or the thing that I was selling), but it was my strategy that sucked.